 Ribbon is also available in lots of colors and designs.
 Give multiple hooded towels different ribbons for multiple children.
 Then everyone will know which one belongs to them.

-How to Make a Hooded Towel for Baby
+How do you Make a Hooded Towel for Baby?

 To begin, fold the hand towel lengthwise with the long side touching the other long side.